 The Caley in partnership with Coalfields Regeneration Trust

-The partnership between The Caley and the Coalfields Regeneration Trust (CRT) is about providing knowledge about growing and nature to communities across Scotland using The Caley’s Grow & Learn in Nature Award (GLiN).
+The partnership between The Caley and the Coalfields Regeneration Trust (CRT) was about providing knowledge about growing and nature to communities across Scotland using The Caley’s Grow & Learn in Nature Award (GLiN).
 You can find out more about the award on our GLiN page.
 The award is open to all, not just those working within this partnership.